Andrea Corral

 Andrea Corral (born 5 July 2008) is a Spanish rhythmic gymnast.
-She is the 2025 World group all-around bronze medalist and the 2025 European group all-around champion.
+She is the 2026 World Group all-around champion, the 2025 World group all-around bronze medalist and a two-time (2025, 2026) European Group all-around champion.

 Personal life

 Corral took up the sport at age three.
 In 2022, alongside her teammate Andrea Fernández, she was named Best Female Athlete of the Year by the Gymnastics Federation of Castile and León.

 Career

 In 2018, she won gold with hoop at the Spanish Championships in the children category.
 The following year she won silver in the same event.

 Junior

 In 2022, she was incorporated into the Spanish national junior team.
 In May 2023, Corral, Daniela Picó, Alexandra Marcos, Alba Vidal, Celia Rodríguez, and Lucía Muñoz competed at the European Championships in Baku, taking 8th place overall and 5th with 5 balls.
 In June they won bronze with 5 ropes at the Pharaoh Cup.
 A month later, they took part in the Junior World Championships in Cluj-Napoca, finishing in 11th place in the All-Around, 18th with 5 balls, 7th with 5 ropes, and 18th in teams.